minkphp/docs/index.rst

 in our tests.
 We need **Mink**.

-Mink is an open source browser controller/emulator for web applications, written in PHP 5.3.
+Mink is an open source browser controller/emulator for web applications, written in PHP.

 Read :doc:`/at-a-glance` to learn more about Mink and why you need it.

 Installation
 ------------

-Mink is a php 5.3 library that you'll use inside your test suites or project.
+Mink is a php library that you'll use inside your test suites or project.
-Before you begin, ensure that you have at least PHP 5.3.1 installed.
+Before you begin, ensure that you have at least PHP 5.4 installed.

 The recommended way to install Mink with all its dependencies is through `Composer`_: